Fitness culture: Technology, specialization, branding

 Advances in technology in the twenty-first century have changed the way of doing fitness activities.
 The Quantified Self has become a new phenomenon, where people use the help of technological devices to support their workouts.
 It is characterized by the use of gadgets such as pedometer, GPS, heart rate monitor and smartphone apps to quantify or monitor the exerciser's efforts.

 There was a decrease in popularity of "pure aerobics" exercise and an increase in "socially based exercise".
 Participation moved from aerobics, bodybuilding, and traditional technique of exercises to activities such as yoga, zumba, pilates, spinning and aquacycling, tai chi, kickboxing, and outdoor fitness.

-Exercises have been commercialized as branded exercises by fitness institutions.
-Branded exercises are group workouts developed by fitness institutions for people with different goals of fitness.

 Influences

 Mass media

 Mass media shapes fitness culture by conveying an ideal body image, often promoting slimness or even thinness for females and slenderness or muscularity for males.
 Commercial advertisements have also created an influential and powerful force in promoting a stereotype of ideal body image which is not limited to fashion advertisements.

 Exercising and dieting are often seen as the best way to achieve such an ideal body image.
 Fashion magazines promote slimness and thinness as the ideal female image.
 High-fashion models are usually slim and thin.
-In addition, the shape of models has changed dramatically towards a “more tubular female form” in high fashion culture, often sparking controversies.
+In addition, the shape of models has changed dramatically towards a "more tubular female form" in high fashion culture, often sparking controversies.

 Fitness-related content on social media, such as Facebook or Instagram, can be called fitspiration.
 When women view fitness content, they tend to develop a more negative body image and are quicker to compare their bodies to the ones they are seeing on social media.
-Men are subject to this as well; however, this phenomenon is less common among men.

-The rise of fitness influencers on social media sets unrealistic expectations that people feel pressured to keep up with.
-This has caused people to focus on achieving someone else's body type rather than their own overall health and well-being.
-Social media has made the fitness community grow, however, it is important to remember that not everything seen online is real.